Alstin112-zz/stream-structure/README.md

 console.log(birthdaysModel.toBuffer(birthdays)); // expected output <Buffer 00 03 0c 1f 08 a4 09 03>
 ```

-you can invert the index [endianess](https://en.wikipedia.org/wiki/Endianness) by using `!` before the number.
+You can invert the index [endianess](https://en.wikipedia.org/wiki/Endianness) by using `!` before the number.

 ```js